 I am leading the development of major portions of two new large optical time-domain surveys.
-I am the Alert Production Science Lead for the Large Synoptic Survey Telescope as well as Survey Scientist for the Zwicky Transient Facility.
+I am the Alert Production Science Lead for the Vera C. Rubin Observatory as well as Survey Scientist for the Zwicky Transient Facility.

 I am using optical variability data to search for hidden populations of neutron star and black hole binaries in our Galaxy.
 My research includes observation, instrumentation, and large-scale data analysis.

-I lead the team at the University of Washington building the LSST real-time data processing pipelines for the Vera C. Rubin Observatory.
+I lead the team at the University of Washington building the real-time data processing pipelines for the Vera C. Rubin Observatory.
 The Rubin Observatory's Legacy Survey of Space and Time (LSST) will generate about 15 terabytes of images each night.
 Our software will rapidly process these images, subtract them from templates derived from past LSST images, identify and characterize all of the moving and varying objects, and package and distribute these alerts to the world--all within 60 seconds of the shutter closing!

-Meeting LSST's stringent performance targets requires us to extend the state of the art in algorithms for calibration, astrometry, image differencing, atmospheric characterization, and more.
-I am responsible for ensuring that the LSST data products will be suitable for the broad range of cutting-edge time-domain science that we expect LSST to enable.
+Meeting the Rubin Observatory's stringent performance targets requires us to extend the state of the art in algorithms for calibration, astrometry, image differencing, atmospheric characterization, and more.
+I am responsible for ensuring that the data products will be suitable for the broad range of cutting-edge time-domain science that we expect the Rubin Observatory to enable.